traefik/traefik/docs/user-guide/kubernetes.md

 ## Excluding an ingress from Træfɪk
 You can control which ingress Træfɪk cares about by using the "kubernetes.io/ingress.class" annotation.
 By default if the annotation is not set at all Træfɪk will include the ingress.
-If the annotation is set to another other than traefik or a blank string Træfɪk will ignore it.
+If the annotation is set to anything other than traefik or a blank string Træfɪk will ignore it.